 Click the cycle name in the sidebar to rename it.
 This is helpful when a care plan has multiple cycles and you want to label them clearly (e.g., “Infusion Cycle”, “Follow-up Cycle”).Print a Care Plan

 You can print a care plan from anywhere a care plan card appears — the patient’s Overview tab, the patient sidebar, or the task detail view.
 Click the print button on the care plan card to generate a printable view of all appointment steps in the plan.
-If the plan has branches, only the selected branch’s steps are included.The print view only includes appointment steps.
-Task, message, and decision steps are not printed.
+If the plan has branches, only the selected branch’s steps are included.Where Care Plans Appear

 Care plan information appears in several places throughout the application so staff can always see treatment context at a glance.Patient Overview Tab